dhruv1345/MindMend-Spiritual-Guidance/README.md

 ## How to Contribute

 We have not opened it for contribution as of now.
-Keep checking in future.
+Keep checking in the future.

 ## Contact Us